sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 Thanks to its design, Solana succeeded to parallelize state transition for each account.
 However, it is not possible to iterate state in a key prefix based way.
 By making each account like B-tree node, developers can realize the structure of B-tree artificially, but it requires paying Solana account rent and the Developer Experience is terrible.

+Not only Solana, but also other chains like scalable monolithic blockchains (e.g. Sui) have the same structure to make it scalable.
+In the perspective of creating next generation financial infrastructure, the interoperable set of key prefix based iteratable rollups is prior to such monolithic chains.

 ### Cosmos SDK